VeerleDepestele/Trends_in_AI/les12_0_AI_Act.md

 How will the AI act obligations interact?

-First of all, the developer that wants to developthe HR-AI system is the provider.
+First of all, the developer that wants to develop the HR-AI system is the provider.
 The organization that wants to use the system and that buys the system from the provider, is the **deployer**.
 There is also the **general purpose AI model provider** as the big AI model is used for the screening ranking and potentially summarizing specific use case.